sailfishos-open/hwcrypt/README.md

 - `list`: List keys defined in the device

+- `haskey --name=KEY`: Check if the key is defined on device.
+If it is, program exit code is zero.
+Otherwise, exit code is non-zero.

 - `delete --name=KEY`: delete key with the name KEY

 - `get-chars --name=KEY [--verbose]`: list key characteristics by